 Moderate Variance in Reviews

 If there is a more moderate range of variety in the score and context of a review, then marketers should include a handful of perspectives from the middle-top of the pack.
 This isn’t to say that you should select overly-critical or negative voices.
-But, perhaps, choosing a perspective that is true and allows you to take ownership of a fault in a forward, authentic way.
+But, perhaps, choosing a true perspective allows you to take ownership of a fault in a forward, authentic way.
 This could also be used to promote current marketing efforts.
-A customer complaining that the food came out too quickly after an appetizer could support lunch specials that emphasize the speed of service.
-An older customer complaining about younger working professionals take over the hotel bar can support targeting of that demographic.
-Be creative in your selection and think beyond the five star review.
+A customer complaining that the food came out too quickly after an appetizer could support lunch specials emphasizing the speed of service.
+An older customer complaining about younger working professionals taking over the hotel bar can support targeting of that demographic.
+Be creative in your selection and think beyond the five-star review.

 Low Variance in Reviews

-The path forward is much more focused with companies that have low variance in reviews.
-If you reviews are positive, select the best and the rest of the social proof will support your voice.
-If your reviews are inclined towards the negative, then perhaps this type of UGC is not the most effective tool for your immediate tactics.
+The path forward is much more focused on companies with low review variance.
+If your reviews are positive, select the best; the rest of the social proof will support your voice.
+If your reviews are inclined toward the negative, then perhaps this type of UGC is not the most effective tool for your immediate tactics.
 Cultivate trust and encourage more positive reviews from your top customers.

 Source Characteristics

-Source Characteristics takes a firm’s reputation outside of individual reviews into consideration.
-Consumers who already have less positive opinions of a firm’s reputation will gravitate towards reviews that confirm their bias.
-They are also “especially sensitive to subsequent negative reviews than positive reviews”.
+Source Characteristics take a firm’s reputation outside of individual reviews into consideration.
+Consumers with less positive opinions of a firm’s reputation will gravitate towards reviews that confirm their bias.
+They are also “especially sensitive to subsequent negative reviews than positive reviews.”

 —–